VerifierIntegerAssignment/recSolver/README.md

-### Using The VIAP Verifier
+### Using The recSolver

-Next, we illustrate how to verify the following simple C program using the VIAP
+Next, we illustrate how to use recSolverto find the closed form solution of input equation(s)
-verifier:

 ```C
 // benchmarks/multidimensional/transpose.c